r3nya/nix-config/README.md

 One `nix-darwin switch` applies:
 - macOS system defaults
 - Home Manager program config
-- baseline CLI tools from Nix
+- most app and CLI installs from Homebrew/App Store
-- GUI apps from Homebrew/App Store
+- a small amount of Nix-managed config and fonts

 ## Structure